ChristianGoueguel/HotellingEllipse/README.md

 The HotellingEllipse package computes the Hotelling’s T<sup>2</sup>
-Statistic and provides the values of the confidence ellipse semi-minor semi-major axes for a bivariate scatterplot, at 95% and 99% confidence levels.
+Statistic and provides the values of the confidence ellipse semi-minor and semi-major axes for a bivariate scatterplot, at 95% and 99% confidence levels.

 ## Installation